abichinger/fastac/README.md

 ## Advanced Policy Filtering

 FastAC can filter the policy rules with matchers.
+The `Filter` function also supports filtering grouping rules.
+The fields of a grouping rule can be accessed by `g.user`, `g.role`, `g.domain`

 ```go
 //Examples